Tendon Pain Clinic

 Non-conservative intervention for Tendinopathy Pain

 For those individuals who do not improve with rehab and conservative treatment, further options are available.
-We work in collaboration with leading Consultant Sports Physician, Dr Geoff Davies, who can also offer diagnostic ultrasound scans when needed, as well as non-surgical options including Platelet Rich Plasma , Autologous blood and modified high volume injections as needed..
+We work in collaboration with leading Specilaist Sports Physician, Dr Daniel Vaughan Medical Director at Pro Sports Medicine, who can also offer diagnostic ultrasound scans when needed, as well as non-surgical options including platelet rich plasma (PRP).

 In addition we can advise on the most appropriate surgical intervention techniques and leading surgeons in this field.